kihiukiragu/helpers/linux/debian/README.md

 1. Preparing installation media
     1. If using Windows: -
         1. USB - https://ubuntu.com/tutorials/create-a-usb-stick-on-windows#1-overview
-        1. DVD - burn the downloaded ISO to a DVD
+        2. DVD - burn the downloaded ISO to a DVD
-    1. (Highly Recommended) If using Linux or MacOS use the following steps to:
+    2. (Highly Recommended) If using Linux or MacOS use the following steps to:
         1. Burn the ISO image to DVD using Brasero or any other image writing software or
-       1. USB
+        2. USB
             1. From the terminal, check USB drive:
             ```user@my-pc > lsblk #or dmesg```

-        1. Linux command to write image to USB drive -
+            2. Linux command to write image to USB drive - (https://www.debian.org/releases/bookworm/amd64/ch04s03.en.html)
         ```
+        #NB: Verify sdX is usb drive eg cp debian-12.5.0-amd64-DVD-1.iso /dev/sdc
-        user@my-pc > cp debian-file.iso /dev/sdX #verify sdX is usb drive
+        user@my-pc > cp debian-file.iso /dev/sdX
         user@my-pc > sync #ensures files are securely copied
         ```